mpconsultant/collegeBoard-assignment/README.md

 This command will run jUnit test and will generate an XML test report file at location testreport/TEST-CorrectNumberCheckerTest

-3.To run jar file as standalone outside of ant ,execute following command
+3.To generate jar file only and run it standalone outside of ant ,execute following command

 ==========================================================================================================
+ant deploy

 java -jar /numjar/numgame.jar

 ==========================================================================================================